 iv.
 Finally, there is often pressure on schools to deliver short term results.
 They may not have as much of an incentive to make really meaningful investments in longer term development (such as character development or qualities such as empathy and grit).

-Charter schools still need to meet several state regulations.
-For example, state regulations often place demands on curriculum content and require schools to administer standardized testing.
-At a minimum, these can be an onerous tax on teacher and student time, and may not always add value.
+Charter schools still need to meet several state regulations, often with an even smaller budget than a regular public school.
+The mandatory regulations can be an onerous tax on teacher and student time that do not always add value.

 Mindfulness is one kind of awareness, focused awareness of the present moment.
 While heightened awareness of the present moment can help in some cases (https://www.theatlantic.com/health/archive/2013/05/study-meditation-improves-memory-attention/275564/), it turns out that it can also hurt our ability to analyze or evaluate past information (https://www.psychologytoday.com/blog/ulterior-motives/201511/does-mindfulness-meditation-affect-memory).
 In any event, it would be more helpful to improve overall awareness and understanding and thus a child’s metacognition.